-For under $100 the safety risk has been massively minimised and pump out some serious heat.
-I have personally purchased 2 propane heaters by Mr Heater.
-The Mr Heater F232000 & the Mr Heater F215100.
+For under $100, the safety risk has been massively minimised and pumps out some severe heat.
+I purchased two propane heaters from Mr Heater: the Mr Heater F232000 & the Mr Heater F215100.
 And would recommend them both.
-Hands down worth the money, over coal and coffee.
+Hands down worth the money over coal and Coffee.

 I have been hunting for a long time.
-I have tried all the methods, some work better than others.
-However, with technology advancing, we have much better and safer option now than we have ever had.
+I have tried all the methods; some work better than others.
+However, with technology advancing, we now have much better and safer options than ever.

-With that being said a lot of us are stuck in our own mindset of what is best.
-But i urge you to check out my guide on The Best Hunting Blind Heaters.
+Many of us are stuck in our mindset of what is best.
+But I urge you to check out my guide on The Best Hunting Blind Heaters.
 Not only as I have done all the research for you.
-But an upgrade might just save your life.
+But an upgrade might save your life.

 I hope this article has helped in staying warm on your next hunt.